 Honestly, after playing through the game and after examining Fou-Lu’s motives for doing what he was doing, I decided his ending was the more appropriate one.
 The problem in his ending is that it is way short, like 30 seconds short, which was truly disrespectful to his character.

 The real ending of the game though, was long and well written.
 The big plot hole left unresolved, is that you never get to see the real villain ( that dork I was talking about earlier) pay for his crimes, because simply he doesn’t pay for his crimes.
-This two ending system was done better in The Granstream Saga.
+A similar two ending system was done better in The Granstream Saga.

-The story does not disappoint, but it doesn’t amaze either, and considering the potential it had with Fou-Lu’s tragically underdeveloped story the writers pretty much held their own story down from reaching greatness.
+The story does not disappoint, but it doesn’t amaze either, and considering the potential it had with Fou-Lu’s tragically underdeveloped story, the writers pretty much held their own story down from reaching greatness.
 Still, the story is good enough to warrant the game’s purchase, especially now that the game can be found at ten dollars in stores.

 Sound wise the music doesn’t break any new ground and it’s on par with games like Alundra 2 and The Granstream Saga.
 Even though some of the tunes are particularly catchy.
 There is no voice acting and the sound effects are standard RPG fare.